-Systemic sclerosis is also called scleroderma and progressive systemic sclerosis, or CREST syndrome.
-CREST syndrome is actually a limited form of the disorder.
+Systemic sclerosis is also called scleroderma, progressive systemic sclerosis, or CREST syndrome.
+“CREST” stands for:

 - hair loss

 - calcium deposits, or white lumps under the skin